WHAT IS GENVOYA?

 HOW IS GENVOYA TAKEN?

 Genvoya is taken by mouth as a tablet, with food.
 The normal adult dose is one tablet, once a day with food.
 If you miss your dose, you can take Genvoya up to 12 hours late.
 Otherwise, take your next dose at the regular time.
-Take Genvoya and antacids that contains aluminum or magnesium at least 2 hours apart.
+Take Genvoya and antacids that contains aluminum or magnesium, such as milk of magnesia, at least 2 hours apart.

 WHAT ARE THE SIDE EFFECTS?